Immunizations and Sickle Cell Disease

 SCD increases the risk of severe infections from certain bacteria because of damage to the spleen.
 This includes pneumococcus, meningococcus, and haemophilus influenzae type B.

 Pneumococcus is the most common and severe cause of infections for children with SCD.
 There are 2 types of vaccines that prevent pneumococcal infections:8,9

-Several doses of Prevnar are recommended for all children younger than 2 years old, including those with SCD.
+PCV13 or PCV15 are recommended for all children younger than 5 years old, including those with SCD.
 Pneumovax is usually given to adults older than 65 years old.
-However, children with SCD should receive 2 doses of Pneumovax.
-Your doctor will help give these vaccines at the right time.7
+However, children with SCD should also receive Pneumovax.
+Your doctor will help give these vaccines at the right time.7,8

 People with SCD are also vulnerable to infection from bacteria called Neisseria meningitidis (meningococcus).
 There are 2 types of vaccines used to prevent meningococcal infections:10

 - Meningococcal conjugate (MenACWY)